boguss1225/context-weighted-segmentation/README.md

 Table 4.
 Comparision of Inference result of Voting and non-Voting. </br>

 <p aling='justfy'> As you can see from Table 4, there are some differences in inference result especially in ambiguous area.
-The used model has 91.67% of test accuracy and 0.8 of confidence threshold is applied for voting trigger to amphasize the difference between the modes.</p>
+The used model has 91.67% of test accuracy and 0.8 of confidence threshold is applied for voting trigger.</p>